alanqchen/student-evaluation-webapp/README.md

 1. Generate a secrete key using `rake secret`
 2. Run `heroku config:set --app=<app name> SECRET_KEY_BASE='generate key'`

+#### Heroku Add-ons

+- Heroku PostgreSQL
+- Heroku Redis
+- Twilio Sendgrid
+  - Requires API key to be setup and set in the environment (no longer can use basic email + password auth)
+  - Requires custom domain that you controller that can be used to send emails from

 ## Work Credit

 - Alan Chen